Safety » 9

 The Subaru Forester has earned exceptional safety scores for the compact-wagon class, and as a result, we've given it one of our highest safety ratings.

 The National Highway Traffic Safety Administration (NHTSA) gave the Forester a five-star rating overall--nearly perfect, save for a four-star score in front-impact protection.
-Likewise, for the 2014 model, the Insurance Institute for Highway Safety (IIHS) named it a Top Safety Pick+, thanks to "good" scores in every category plus the Forester's available forward-collision protection systems.
+The Insurance Institute for Highway Safety (IIHS) named the 2015 Forester a Top Safety Pick+, thanks to "good" scores in every category plus the Forester's available forward-collision protection systems.
 The Forester is the only small SUV (their description) to merit the agency's top score in its new small-overlap frontal test.

 For 2015, Subaru's spread more safety equipment across the lineup.
 All-wheel drive is of course standard; it's laid out differently depending on the choice of transmission, but in either case distributes its power independently of the stability system.
 Bluetooth is standard, and this year, a rearview camera is also standard on all Foresters.